ACNP Honorific Awards

 • Dolores Shockley Diversity and Inclusion Advancement Award

-The Dolores Shockley Award seeks to recognize exceptional leadership, innovation, and success in promoting inclusion and career development of young underrepresented minority scientists – either through acts of individual mentorship, or collective efforts and dedicated programs within institutions.
+The Dolores Shockley Award seeks to recognize exceptional leadership, innovation, and success in promoting inclusion and career development of young scientists from historically excluded groups – either through acts of individual mentorship, or collective efforts and dedicated programs within institutions.
 The award consists of a monetary award and a plaque to be given during the Annual Meeting.
 The awardee (or representatives from the awarded department) must attend the Annual Meeting.
-The College highly encourages nomination of women and individuals from underrepresented communities for the individual award.
+The College highly encourages nomination of women and individuals from historically excluded groups for the individual award.

 Any scientist may nominate an individual or an institution for this award by submitting the following to the Awards Committee: